NevilArt/BsMax/README.md

 Your Reports and Ideas will help me alot and don't forget the sharing. let more people who needs this stuff know this is exist.

+If not have Github account use 'NevilArt@Gmail.Com' for connection.

 # Installation

 * Download all the package as zip file.